• Skip to primary navigation

 • Be certain to pat the wings dry.
 This helps with crisping the wings.

 • Use parchment paper or foil on your baking sheet.
-This makes clean up much easier.
+This makes cleaning up much easier.

 • When broiling, keep a close eye on your wings.
 You don't want them burnt, but you do want them just slightly charred.